aexol-studio/deenruv/docs/docs/reference/typescript-api/common/permission.md

 ## Understanding Permission.Owner

-`Permission.Owner` is a special permission which is used in some Vendure resolvers to indicate that that resolver should only be accessible to the "owner" of that resource.
+`Permission.Owner` is a special permission which is used in some Deenruv resolvers to indicate that that resolver should only be accessible to the "owner" of that resource.

 For example, the Shop API `activeCustomer` query resolver should only return the Customer object for the "owner" of that Customer, i.e. based on the activeUserId of the current session.
 As a result, the resolver code looks like this:

-*Example*
+_Example_

 ```TypeScript
 @Query()